zed-industries/zed/docs/src/vim.md

 1. **Motions**: vim mode uses Zed's semantic parsing to tune the behavior of motions per language.
 For example, in Rust, jumping to matching bracket with `%` works with the pipe character `|`.
 In JavaScript, `w` considers `$` to be a word character.
 2. **Visual block selections**: vim mode uses Zed's multiple cursor to emulate visual block selections, making block selections a lot more flexible.
 For example, anything you insert after a block selection updates on every line in real-time, and you can add or remove cursors anytime.
 3. **Macros**: vim mode uses Zed's recording system for vim macros.
 So, you can capture and replay more complex actions, like autocompletion.
 4. **Search and replace**: vim mode uses Zed's search system, so, the syntax for regular expressions is slightly different compared to Vim.
-Head to [Regex differences](#regex-differences) for details.
+[Head to the Regex differences section](#regex-differences) for details.

 > **Note:** The foundations of Zed's vim mode should already cover many use cases, and we're always looking to improve it.
-If you find missing features that you rely on in your workflow, please [file an issue](https://github.com/zed-industries/zed/issues).
+If you find missing features that you rely on in your workflow, please [file an issue on GitHub](https://github.com/zed-industries/zed/issues).

 ## Enabling and disabling vim mode